grenni78/Sternebewertung/README.md

 ### History
-This project should have become a platform for exchanging rating on search engines.
+This customer project should have become a platform for exchanging rating on search engines.
 I canceled it in a very early stage due to concerns regarding the legality.